-Part-time and distance learning students are not elegible for College accommodation.
-However, if you are visiting Durham as part of your degree programme during the summer months (July to September), please do contact the College Receptionist to enquire if a period of accommodation is available for booking on a bed & breakfast basis.
+Part-time postgraduates and distance learners are not eligible for College accommodation.
+However, if you are visiting Durham as part of your degree programme during the summer months (July to September), please do contact the College Receptionist to enquire if a period of accommodation is available for booking on a bed & breakfast basis, at non-commercial rates.

 James Barber House is our postgraduate accommodation block, located behind St. Oswald's Church on Rear Anchorage Terrace.
 The building has 45 single study-bedrooms, showers, bathrooms, a common room, kitchen, dining room and a laundry.
 James Barber House has gardens to the side and front of the house and a private internal courtyard accessible only from the inside of the building.

 Please note that under the terms of the Residence Licence Agreeement, a resident student who signs an agreement then leaves part way through the period of occupation, is liable for an early termination of contract fee (40% of the remaining period of occupancy).

 Please be aware that accommodation in all Durham colleges is very popular; Hatfield has a limited number of places and these can be booked early on in the admissions cycle.
-The University can only guarantee finding accommodation for students who have firmly accepted (and met the conditions of) their offer and pay the accommodation deposit by the specified date.
-The amount of deposit and date by which it must be paid will be notified when you are offered residential membership of Hatfield College.
+The University can only guarantee finding accommodation for students who have firmly accepted (and met the conditions of) their offer and paid the £250 accommodation booking fee by the specified date.

 There is a range of privately rented accommodation available in the local area.
 If you require advice on finding your own accommodation, please contact the University Accommodation Office for a list of properties with approved landlords.

 Postgraduate students who live out, whether full-time or part-time students, are members of the Middle Common Room and and we hope that they will participate in all aspects of College life.